-Figure 6.
-Condensate Drainage
+Figure 5.
+Condensate Drainage Example

-- a minimum diameter of 3/4" and be trapped separately.
-IMPORTANT: Failure to install a trap may result in condensation overflowing the drain pan, resulting in substantial water damage to surrounding area. - Route both lines to a suitable drain, avoiding sharp bends and pinching of the lines.
-The drain should maintain a minimum horizontal slope in the direction of discharge of not less than 1" vertical for every 10 ft of horizontal run. - If the air handler is located in or above a living space where damage may result from condensate overflow, an auxiliary drain pan shall be installed under the unit.
+- If the air handler is located in or above a living space where damage may result from condensate overflow, an auxiliary drain pan shall be installed under the unit.
 A separate drain line should extend from the pan to a conspicuous point and serve as an alarm indicating that the primary drain is restricted.
-As an alternative to a separate drain line, an approved water level indicator or float switch device should be used to shut down the unit in the event water is detected in the auxiliary pan. - Install a single 5 inch trap in the condensate drain line as close to the coil as possible.
+As an alternative to a separate drain line, an approved water level indicator or float switch device may be used to shut down the unit in the event water is detected in the auxiliary pan. - Install a single 5 inch trap in the condensate drain line as close to the coil as possible.
 Make sure that the top of the trap is below the bottom of the drain pan to prevent the condensate from overflowing the drain pan.
 NOTE: There must be only one trap in the drain line.
 Using more than one trap may prevent drainage. - Prime the trap with water.
 Insulate the drain if it is located in an unconditioned space, and test the condensate line for leaks.
 Consult local codes for additional restrictions or precautions. - During system checkout, inspect the drain line and connections to verify proper condensate drainage.